William George Agency for Children's Services: Current activity

 The fall of 2005 marked the opening of a dually diagnosed program for youngsters with both intellectual disabilities and serious emotional, psychiatric disturbance.
 Previously, many of these youngsters were mixed in with youngsters with normal cognitive functioning, and were often exploited or isolated.
 The dually diagnosed program offers many specialized services and supports designed to improve their adaptive daily living skills, as well as their capacity to function independently.
 Currently there are 27 dually diagnosed beds.

-In November, 2011 and May, 2014 Seidell & Ed George Cottages opened as Integrated Residential Substance Abuse Programs for adolescents who are dually diagnosed with alcohol and/or substance dependence and a co-occurring mental health disorder.
+In November 2011 and May 2014, Seidell & Ed George Cottages opened as Integrated Residential Substance Abuse Programs for adolescents who are dually diagnosed with alcohol and/or substance dependence and a co-occurring mental health disorder.
 Most of the young men and women served in these programs have a history of failed inpatient treatment experiences in short-term rehabilitation programs as a result of their pattern of acting out behavior.
 The structure of the residential program is designed to offer these youngsters a safe, stable, and predictable living environment which will support and encourage their investment in treatment while an OASAS licensed clinic provides intensive chemical dependency services.
-Since the program’s inception on November 1, 2011 through the present date, the utilization rate for this program has been 94%.
+Since the program's inception on November 1, 2011 through 2014, the utilization rate for the program was 94 percent.

-Finally, in December, 2011, the girl’s program opened at Lodge Cottage.
+In December 2011, the girls' program opened at Lodge Cottage.
 The agency had not served adolescent females in almost twenty years.
-In response to overwhelming and persistent consumer demand, the agency made the decision to serve girls with a history of trauma and abuse.
-In the nearly three years of operation, the program has been highly utilized and continues to be in great demand.
+In response to persistent demand, the agency made the decision to serve girls with a history of trauma and abuse.

-During the twenty-year period between 1994 and 2014, the agency has grown fourfold from approximately 45 beds to the present licensed capacity of 189 beds as part of their on-going commitment to serve at-risk youth in New York State.
+During the twenty-year period between 1994 and 2014, the agency grew fourfold from approximately 45 beds to a licensed capacity of 189 beds, as part of an ongoing commitment to serve at-risk youth in New York State.